Martiless/Alices-Wonderland/README.md

 * Bootstrap

 #### Google Font
-* Google Font was used to import the chosen font for this project Lora.
+* Google Font was used to import the chosen fonts for this project.

 #### Font Awesome
 * Font Awesome was used on each page of the website to provide icons for UX purposes.